-It’s a tool that identifies the actual ABC analysis, and it’s contrasted against the expected levels.
+It’s a tool that identifies the actual ABC analysis, contrasted against the expected levels.
 You will be able to distinguish:

-- suitable inventory, which means they are in the right levels
+- suitable inventory, which means they are at the right levels

 - unnecessary list, which means to remove them from your warehouse

 - reduce inventory, which means to remove inventory in excess

 After you’ll need to redefine your A, B, and C Items parameters, such as the Reorder Point, the Safety Stock levels, Consignment, Replenishment, and Lead Times.
 It’s important to emphasize that this technique has to be applied regularly (i.e., once a month/quarter) as demands, consumption rates, prices, etc. modify the ideal figures.

 The 5G is the five Principles that allow you to find the root cause of any phenomenon and understand the current situation.
 The name comes from 5 words in Japanese, which means:

 - Genba: Go to the place.
 It’s the most important principle, so you can objectively see the problem and the opportunities.

 - Genbutsu: Examine the object physically.
 This step consists of focusing on those items you want to take action.
 You’ll be able to understand the current conditions in addition to your spreadsheets.